Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall-diagnostic.rst

 The lazy mode
 --------------

-Calculation of histogram of global or tropical precipitation can be done in the lazy (or delayed) mode.
-To perform calculations in the so-called lazy mode, use the flag `lazy` in the histogram function.
+The user can calculate the histogram of global or tropical precipitation in the so-called lazy (or delayed) mode.
+To do this, the user needs to set the `lazy`` flag to True.

   .. code-block:: python

     hist_icon_lazy=diag.histogram(icon, lazy=True)

-In the case of lazy calculation, the function's output will be different:  the xarray.DataArray will contain only non-computed counts.
-If user want to add frequency and pdf variables to the histogram Dataset, apply the following function `histogram_to_xarray` (but only when you are actually ready to compute the histogram).
+If the user is ready to compute the histogram, he can apply the function `histogram_to_xarray` to add frequency and pdf variables to the dataset.
-The function `data_with_global_atributes` argument is needed to populate Dataset with global attributes.
+The function `data_with_global_atributes` argument is needed to populate Dataset with global attributes:

   .. code-block:: python